 Additional Thoughts on Teaching

 Equating students' success to the success of a teacher is only a good indicator if that student started with that teacher as a beginner.
 You can, however, ask successful performers who they studied with, and if one teacher's name keeps popping up, that might be a good indicator for that teacher.
 I'm sure there are one or two teachers in your area that their names would keep popping up when talking to other students and professional musicians.
 I was lucky, in the early years, to have several great teachers in Franny Boyle and Paul Byrne.
 And, then Chuck Anderson's name kept popping up, and I finally started studying with Chuck and credit Chuck with my success.
-Of course, I, did all the actual work, with Chuck's guidance.
+Of course, I did all the actual work with Chuck's guidance.

-Just because someone is a good player, do not assume they are good teachers.
+Just because someone is a good player, do not assume they are a good teacher.
 Teaching is the ability to develop and nurture students and help them achieve their goals and develop their voice as a player.
 Not play like their teacher.
 I know numerous excellent players that are not good teachers.
 Early in my development as a teacher and musician, I was very fortunate to hook up with a few good teachers and ultimately with Chuck Anderson, one of the best teachers in the area if not the USA.
 Chuck has developed an international reputation as an educator, teacher, and performer.

 Here are a few requirements to look for in a teacher: